microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-04.md

 ## Solution

 Data stories are subjective, and there are many ways to visualise the data.
 As such an example solution is not (yet) provided.
-If you are a PBI vis wiz, please feel free to contribute!
+If you are a PBI visualization wizard, please feel free to contribute!